 A professional company serving as your U.S. FDA Agent focuses on complete awareness of the changing laws and regulations with respect to the registration of foreign facilities.
 This is critical, as should there be any failure to comply, your clients' or members' products will be denied entry into the United States.

 Establishing a relationship of trust and confidence between you, your clients or members, and the U.S. FDA Agent helps everyone.
 You can know that your clients or members are in compliance with the registration regulations; you can know that communications between the Food and Drug Administration and your clients and members are handled expeditiously and professionally.
 You can know that all such communications are treated confidentially and will not be disclosed to others or used for any wrongful purpose.

 FDA Agents does not provide legal advice nor serve as legal counsel and any information provided herein is for informational purposes only.
 You are urged to seek legal counsel should you deem it appropriate for legal advice.
 FDA Agents is a registration processor and assists with registration, product listing and US Agent service and does so at your specific direction.
 FDA Agents does not make any determination as to which if any federal, state or local regulations or laws might apply to your situation.
 FDA Agents is a private company not a part of or affiliated with the US FDA or the US Government.

-FDA Agents is working together with Registrar Corp, a leading FDA consulting firm, to offer customers a wider array of services.
+FDA Agents is working together with Registrar Corp to offer customers a wider array of services.